 There is no shortage of paddle boarding styles and options.
 Choosing a SUP can be quite confusing but it doesn’t have to be.

 In fact for most beginners an all-around stand up paddle board is the perfect first board.
-Here’s what Zoe think are the best stand up paddle boards for beginners.
+Here’s what Zoe and Kurt think are the best stand up paddle boards for beginners.

 The sport has gained much popularity over recent years and the trend doesn’t seem to be slowing down.
 Many board companies have gained some raving fans.
 Consequently these are some of the best rated SUPs right now!